 48. Casual Very Short Hair Updo

 Updos do not have to be time-consuming to create or incredibly detailed; the simple looks are great for achieving a carefree aesthetic.
-Very short hair is restrictive, and you are limited with how you can style it.
-However, if you are looking for the perfect look for every day, try a low bun, basic plait, or textured ponytail.
+Very short hair is restrictive, and you are limited in how you can style it.
+However, try a low bun, basic plait, or textured ponytail if you want the perfect everyday look.
 All these styles can be achieved effortlessly, making it the ideal option if you are in a hurry.
 A casual updo is also practical, pulling the hair off the neck and away from the face; great for going about daily errands.

 49. Half Updo for Short Hair